scorsi/first-test-horilang/README.md

 // This function is only accessible in this file func test1 () : var Integer = 1

-// This function is only accessible in this module local func test2 () : var Integer = 2
+// This function is accessible everywhere export func test2 () : var Integer = 2

-// This function is accessible everywhere global func test3 () : var Integer = 3

-// You can choose between var and val for the returned value global func test4 () : val Integer = 4
+// You can choose between var and val for the returned value export func test3 () : val Integer = 3

-// You can omite "()" if there isn't any parameters global func test5 : var Integer = 5
+// You can omite "()" if there isn't any parameters export func test4 : var Integer = 4

-global type B : A                           // B heriting from A (alias of testA.A) {
+export type B : A                           // B heriting from A (alias of testA.A) {
     /**
      * Note: in a type, first should be attribute, then constructor, then init, then destructor, then methods